By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 When a family member hurts you, it is likely to be a lot more painful than if a stranger did the same thing.
 We may not expect much from someone outside our family.
 Because of the higher expectations, we have for family, when they let us down is even more painful.

-Be very careful that you don’t fall into the trap the because they made one mistake or did one thing you didn’t agree with you cut them off forever.
+Be very careful that you don’t fall into the trap that because they made one mistake or did one thing you didn’t agree with you cut them off forever.
 Sometimes improving your self-esteem begins by cutting others some slack.

 Don’t expect them to change because you insist on it.